Uvik/dupe_bust/README.md

 # About Dupe Buster
 Dupe Buster is a small C++ project to delete duplicate messages (SMS or MMS) from a SMS Backup&amp;Restore backup.
-It uses Lee Thomason's [TinyXML2](http://www.grinninglizard.com/tinyxml2/) for XML parsing.
+It uses Lee Thomason's [TinyXML2](http://www.grinninglizard.com/tinyxml2/) to parse SMS B&amp;R's XML save files.

 For most needs, SMS Backup&amp;Restore is a great Android app.
 However, it doesn't always deal well with duplicate messages, and deleting them by hand is not always an option.